gdavis/proxy-player-js/README.markdown

 All the controls in Proxy Player inherit from a base FControl class.
 This class provides the API foundation that the Proxy Player needs to intelligently build controls per-platform, when needed.
 Here is the basic API structure of FControl:

 	initialize: function($model, $controller, $container) {
-	  // part of the prototype class structure, this method should typically not be overridden.
+	  // part of the prototype class structure, this method should typically only be overridden to define instance properties. the parameters should never be changed.
 	},

 	canSupportPlatform: function() {